OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Methodology

 \section{Methodology}

 \textbf{Problem Definition.} Let $\mathbf{F}_{t}^s$ and $\mathbf{A}_{t}^s$ be the speaker’s facial and audio cues at time $t$, respectively.
-Given the speaker's steaming facial sequence $\mathbf{F}_{1:t}^s$ and audio sequence $\mathbf{A}_{1:t}^s$ from time 1 to $t$, the goal of OMCRG is to online generate facial reactions $\mathbf{F}_{t}^l$ and audio feedback $\mathbf{A}_{t}^l$ at time step $t$.
+Given the speaker's streaming facial sequence $\mathbf{F}_{1:t}^s$ and audio sequence $\mathbf{A}_{1:t}^s$ from time 1 to $t$, the goal of OMCRG is to online generate facial reactions $\mathbf{F}_{t}^l$ and audio feedback $\mathbf{A}_{t}^l$ at time step $t$.
 Such multi-modal generation has been much less underexplored, different from recent works~\cite{zhou2022responsive, luo2023reactface, defossez2024moshi, zhang2023speechgpt} mainly focusing on single-modal response generation.
 To provide natural responses, it is crucial to ensure that the generated facial reactions and audio are temporally synchronized and react appropriately to the speaker.
 However, this is significantly challenging due to the inherent difficulty of online audio-visual understanding and generation.

-Instead of direct audio-visual generation, we introduce text as an intermediate modality and decompose OMCRG into two subproblems: (1) text-face-response generation: generating temporally aligned facial reactions $\mathbf{F}^l_t$ and textual response $\mathbf{W}^l_t$; (2) synchronous text-to-speech synthesis: converting the textual response to the audio waveform segments $\mathbf{A}^l_t$ aligned with the facial reactions.
-However, the absence of temporal information in text prevents temporal alignment with facial reactions and audio, challenging the two subproblems.
-We address this issue by two novel modules.
+Instead of generating audio and visuals directly, we treat text as an intermediate modality and decompose OMCRG into two subproblems: (i) joint text–and–face response generation—producing temporally aligned facial reactions $\mathbf{F}^l_t$ and textual responses $\mathbf{W}^l_t$; and (ii) synchronous text-to-speech synthesis—converting $\mathbf{W}^l_t$ into audio waveform segments $\mathbf{A}^l_t$ that are aligned with the facial reactions.
+However, because text lacks explicit temporal information, achieving tight alignment with facial and audio streams is challenging for both subproblems.
+We address this issue with two novel modules.